Skip to Content

 • Disconnect the charging cable from the headset and wait 20-30 minutes so the battery cools down.

-• Press the “Power” button to turn it back on and see if it continues to crash.
+• Press the “Power” button to turn it back on and see if the problem persists.

-INFO: Ensure your Oculus device remains within the 32 to 104 degrees Fahrenheit temperature range for optimal performance.
+INFO: Ensure your Oculus device remains within the 32 to 104-degree Fahrenheit temperature range for optimal performance.

-If your Oculus device keeps crashing, it could be because there isn’t enough storage space available.
-To address this issue, delete any apps or games that you no longer use or need with these easy steps.
+It is possible that there isn’t enough storage space available on your headset, leading to the performance issue.
+To address this, delete any apps or games that you no longer use or need with these easy steps.

 • Press the “Oculus” button.